 If you want to utilize your leadership for something, you can consider starting your own nonprofit about something you're passionate about.
 If you recognize an ongoing issue in your community, you can be the one to ignite the first step in change and create a positive impact.

 To this day, Terry Fox has a national foundation dedicated to cancer research known as the Terry Fox Foundation.
-Creating a small nonprofit like Fox did can snowball into a nationally recognized organization that can still help others for many years to come.
+Creating a small nonprofit like Fox could snowball into a nationally recognized organization that can still help others for many years to come.

 If you have a talent in sports, you can help participate in marathons or the Special Olympics in the summer.
 If you feel your skills are appropriate for a certain volunteer position, go for it.

-There is no group in greater need of help than the homeless.
-Aside from financial assistance, there are other ways you can help the homeless in your area and create a difference that involves your peers, friends, and family.
+There is no group in greater need of help than people without housing.
+Aside from financial assistance, there are other ways you can help people experiencing homelessness in your area and create a difference that involves your peers, friends, and family.

-From offering care packages to volunteering at your local homeless shelter, you can help the homeless recognize their Humanity and positively impact your area.
-There are many volunteer organizations you can check out that deal with the homeless.
+From offering care packages to volunteering at your local homeless shelter, you can help people without homes recognize their Humanity and positively impact your area.
+There are many volunteer organizations you can check out that deal with homelessness.

 If you are a part of a religious organization, most churches have a list of volunteer opportunities during the summer for youth to check out and participate in.
 From working with children to helping the elderly, this type of community service opportunity works for you.
 You can find out about any positions at your local church, whether it's for church camp or other church events.